Production Designers

 Construction Resources

-Established relationships with Baja Studios' world-famous ocean tank and Estudios Churubusco's 10-stage complex.
-Access to skilled Mexican craftspeople experienced in colonial stonework, pre-Columbian set recreation, and modern LED volume stages.
+Set up relationships with Baja Studios' world-famous ocean tank and Estudios Churubusco's 10-stage complex.
+Access to skilled Mexican craftspeople skilled in colonial stonework, pre-Columbian set recreation, and modern LED volume stages.

 04.